AayamPaudel/rock-paper-scissor/README.md

 # rock-paper-scissor
 This is a web based rock paper scissors game.
-Choose the options: rock, paper or scissors to play against the computer
+Choose the options: rock, paper or scissors to play against the computer.
+The script automatically chooses one of the options and compares it with the option user choose